skywind3000/vim-keysound/README.md

 ![](doc/logo.jpg)

-You can use it along with the [typewriter color scheme](https://github.com/logico-dev/typewriter), and feel like you are really using a typewriter.
+You can use it along with the [typewriter color scheme](https://github.com/logico-dev/typewriter), and feel like you are really typing on a typewriter.

 # Installation